Russian authorities block dozens of Navalny-linked websites

 In February, Navalny was ordered to serve 2 1/2 years in prison for violating the terms of a suspended sentence from a 2014 embezzlement conviction that he dismissed as politically motivated.

-His arrest and jailing sparked a wave of mass protests across Russia’s 11 time zones, in what appeared to be a major challenge for the Kremlin.
+His arrest and jailing sparked a wave of mass protests across Russia’s 11 time zones, in what appeared to be a major challenge to the Kremlin.
 The authorities responded with mass arrests of demonstrators and the criminal prosecutions of Navalny’s closest associates.

-The politician’s Foundation for Fighting Corruption, which was founded 10 years ago and authored dozens of colorful and widely watched videos exposing the alleged corruption senior government, was labeled as an extremist group along with the network of regional offices Navalny has relied on to organize protests.
-Both the foundation and the offices were barred from operating.
+The politician’s Foundation for Fighting Corruption, which he launched founded 10 years ago and has published dozens of colorful and widely watched videos exposing the alleged corruption senior government, was labeled as an extremist group along with the network of regional offices Navalny had relied on to organize protests.

+The ruling not only barred the foundation and the offices from operating, but also prevents people associated with the organizations from seeking public office and exposes them to lengthy prison terms.

-Navalny’s team pointed out Monday that the website of the Smart Voting strategy — a project to support the candidates most likely to defeat those from the Kremlin’s dominant United Russia party in various elections — remained available.
+Navalny’s team pointed out Monday that the website of Smart Voting – a project to support candidates most likely to defeat the ones from the Kremlin’s dominant United Russia party in various elections – remained available.

-Strategist Volkov suggested that the authorities might block it “closer to the election” in September, in which Navalny’s team plans to deploy the Smart Voting project.
+Strategist Volkov suggested that authorities might block the strategy site “closer to the election” in September, in which Navalny’s team plans to deploy the Smart Voting project.

+Ivan Zhdanov, a close Navalny ally, said in an Instagram post that the politician’s team was “was not surprised” by the website blocks “and therefore ready” for them.
+Zhdanov urged supporters to follow Navalny’s team and its members on social media, “where it’s harder to block us,” and to download a mobile app that contains all the recent investigations and the Smart Voting project.